rido-min/pnp-ppr-sample-spec/README.md

 All quickstarts and tutorials are in the [IoT Plug and Play documentation](https://review.docs.microsoft.com/azure/iot-pnp/?branch=pr-en-us-121912)

-You can also test the **Quickstart on Azure RTOS**, [download this archive](https://microsoft-my.sharepoint.com/:u:/p/liydu/ETyQje64iM1Iu_xpWpG8Kp0BxHZJK-QtFPrqjOl_PJdBNA?e=NGGqRl) and follow the instructions in the readme pdf file.
+You can also test the **Quickstart on Azure RTOS for STM32L475 device**, [download this zip file](https://microsoft-my.sharepoint.com/:u:/p/liydu/ETyQje64iM1Iu_xpWpG8Kp0BxHZJK-QtFPrqjOl_PJdBNA?e=NGGqRl) and follow the instructions in the readme pdf file.

 ### Option 2.
 Exploratory testing